Pasang Dorjee Sona

 Pasang Dorjee Sona (born 6 November 1972) is an Indian politician from the state of Arunachal Pradesh.
-He represents 33rd Mechukha Assembly constituency.
+He represents the Mechukha constituency in the Arunachal Pradesh Legislative Assembly.
+He is currently a member of the Bharatiya Janata Party.

+Career

-Sona was elected as MLA for the first time in 2009 from 33rd Mechukha Assembly (ST) Constituency.
+Sona was elected as MLA for the first time in 2009 from the 33rd Mechukha Assembly (ST) Constituency representing the Indian National Congress.

-Re-elected in 2014 Assembly Election as MLA and served as Parliamentary Secretary (Tourism) in the Govt. of Arunachal Pradesh.
+He was re-elected in the 2014 Assembly Election as a member of the People's Party of Arunachal and served as Parliamentary Secretary (Tourism) in the Government of Arunachal Pradesh.

-Pasang Dorjee Sona Won Assembly Election for the third consecutive times in 2019 and elected as the Speaker of the 7th Legislative Assembly on 4 June 2019.
+Pasang Dorjee Sona won re-election for a third consecutive time in 2019, this time as a BJP candidate, and was elected as the Deputy Speaker of the 7th Legislative Assembly on 4 June 2019.

 On 12 January 2021, Sona was unanimously elected as Chairman of the Commonwealth Parliamentary Association (CPA) India Region Zone-III.

-On 2 June 2024, Sona was elected with a huge majority for the 4th term from the 33-Mechukha (ST) Assembly Constituency.
+In the 2024 Arunachal Pradesh Legislative Assembly election, Sona was again re-elected with a huge majority for a fourth term.
 He was inducted into the Pema Khandu-led State Government as a Cabinet Minister on 13 June 2024 and was allotted the portfolios of Minister of Education, Rural Works, Parliamentary Affairs, Tourism, and Libraries.